Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 recorded in the `FS.File` instance and the file will never be saved to that store.

-* If the store reports that it successfully saved the file, a reference string, returned by the store, is stored in `fsFile.copies[copyName]`.
+* If the store reports that it successfully saved the file, a reference string, returned by the store, is stored in `fsFile.copies[storeName]`.
 This string will be anything that the store wants to return, so long as it can be used later to retrieve that same file.
 * If the store reports that it was not able to save the file, the error is logged